The Piano (TV series)

 The Piano is a televised British music competition show that has aired on Channel 4 since 15 February 2023.
-It is hosted by Claudia Winkleman with Lang Lang and Mika as judges in the first two series, before Lang was replaced by Jon Batiste.
+It is hosted by Claudia Winkleman with Lang Lang and Mika as judges in the first two series.
+In the third series Lang was replaced by Jon Batiste.
+The fourth series has a different guest judge joining Mika for each episode.

 In July 2023 the programme was recommissioned for a second and third series, a Christmas special and a documentary on the first series winner Lucy Illingworth.

 Format

 Amateur musicians are invited to publicly perform on street pianos in the concourses of major UK railway stations.
 Performed pieces include classical standards, contemporary chart hits, and original compositions, with some performers accompanying themselves with vocals.

+Each series ends with a final concert at the Royal Festival Hall (series 1 and 2) series 3 at the Sage Gateshead. or Birmingham Symphony Hall (series 4).

-For the first series the competitive element was kept secret from the performers — the judges observe the performances from a nearby room, selecting one performer from each location to perform at an end-of-series concert at the Royal Festival Hall.
+The judges observe the performances from a nearby room, selecting one performer from each location to perform at the end-of-series concert.
+For the first series the competitive element was kept secret from the performers.